Italy avalanche: All known survivors rescued

 Working furiously to rescue people

-From Thursday on, rescuers scrambled to find more survivors after a deadly avalanche swallowed a hotel in Italy trapping dozens of people inside.
+From Thursday on, rescuers scrambled to find more survivors after the deadly avalanche swallowed the hotel, trapping dozens of people inside.

-They heard a hopeful sound in the snow on Friday, after drilling a hole to punch through the roof of the destroyed Hotel Rigopiano.
+They heard a hopeful sound in the snow on Friday, after drilling a hole to punch through the roof of the destroyed hotel.

 "Angels!
 Angels!" survivors called out when the rescuers first broke through.